magento/magento2-page-builder/docs/how-to/how-to-add-text-editor.md

-# How to add inline text editing
+# How to add a text editor

 ## What's in this topic

-This topic describes how to add a reusable inline text editing component to the PageBuilder stage for a content type.
+This topic describes how to add a reusable inline text editing component to the Page Builder stage for a content type.

 ## Add configuration for the inline text editor